One Light Clutch

 Isn’t the Clake One Light Clutch very expensive compared to the easy pull levers available?

 All the aftermarket levers that provide an ‘easy pull’ do so through extra leverage.
-When the reduce the amount of effort needed they do so through making you pull the lever much further, and often you have to pull the lever completely in to the bars to fully disengage the clutch.
+These types of levers reduce the amount of effort needed by making the lever pull much further, often having to pull the lever completely in to the bars to fully disengage the clutch.
 So while the pull is reduced, in a sense you are pulling the lever for a longer duration because of this leverage.
 In some cases this also poses a problem with the lever constantly hitting your other fingers when you want to fully disengage the clutch.
 The Clake One Light Clutch has none of these issues, and it can be transferred to your next bike and should be considered a long-term investment in your riding.

 I’m having trouble deciding which Clake product will suit me best, do you have any advice?